noushin94/Machine-Learning-Covid19/README.md

 Support Vector Classification 89%

-• Hyperparameter tuning and model evaluation: o In this section we used cross validation score and GridSearchCV to compare and discover the best possible results, although GridSearchCV returned acceptable accuracy rates, the results with cross validation score were considerably better. o In conclusion, after Hyperparameter tuning and model evaluation, we reached the following accuracy rates which were our optimal outcome:
+• Hyperparameter tuning and model evaluation: o In this section I used cross validation score and GridSearchCV to compare and discover the best possible results, although GridSearchCV returned acceptable accuracy rates, the results with cross validation score were considerably better. o In conclusion, after Hyperparameter tuning and model evaluation, we reached the following accuracy rates which were our optimal outcome:

 Model Accuracy

 Random Forest 90%
 Logistic Regression 89%
 Support Vector Classification 91%